 The therapeutic regimen for MFS is nearly the same as that employed in managing GBS.
 It comprises immunotherapy, supportive care including pain control and respiratory support as needed, and physical and occupational rehabilitation.

-Immunotherapies that elicit or amplify an immune response are termed activation immunotherapies, while those that reduce or suppress are termed suppression immunotherapies) for GBS.
+Immunotherapies that elicit or intensify an immune response are termed activation immunotherapies, while those that reduce or suppress are termed suppression immunotherapies for GBS.
 Studies have established plasma exchange (PE) (blood plasma is a yellowish liquid component of blood that is freed from blood cells but contains proteins and other constituents of whole blood in suspension) and intravenous immunoglobulin (IVIg) as the disease-modifying treatment of GBS.
 Treatment with plasma exchange (PE) or intravenous immunoglobulin (IVIg) hastens recovery from GBS.
 PE and IVIg are equally effective in patients with advanced GBS symptoms.
 PE may carry a greater risk of side effects and is more difficult to administer.
 The complications of PE comprise hypotension (lower than normal blood pressure), septicemia (infection in the blood), hypocalcemia (lower than normal calcium levels in the blood), and abnormal clotting.
-The absolute contraindications to IVIg treatment include selective IgA deficiency, anaphylaxis (life-threatening, severe allergic response to a drug) from previous Ig infusion, while the relative contraindications comprise cardiac (heart) and renal (kidney) failure.
+The absolute contraindications to IVIg treatment include selective IgA deficiency, and anaphylaxis (life-threatening, severe allergic response to a drug) from previous Ig infusion, while the relative contraindications comprise cardiac (heart) and renal (kidney) failure.
 The common adverse effects of IVIg include malaise, fever, chills, headache, nausea, vomiting, and rashes.